 The first is the widespread recognition that China does not respect personal freedoms.

-- While this recognition does not appear to be preventing some Canadians from thinking favorably about China, it does offer critics of various policy choices a point of leverage in reminding Canadians about who they are dealing with.
+This recognition does not appear to be preventing some Canadians from thinking favorably about China.
+It does, however, offer critics of various policy choices a point of leverage in reminding Canadians about who they are dealing with.

-- Emotional appeals to a core value such as personal freedom have the potential to trump other rationales, especially when economic and other rationales for closer ties are likely to be less understood by Canadians.
+Emotional appeals to a core value such as personal freedom have the potential to trump other rationales.
+Economic and other rationales for closer ties are likely to be less understood by Canadians.

 The second is the strong, attraction to the United States felt by Canadians.

 The possibility of a trade war with the United States and its consequences for Canada’s economy offers an interesting challenge.
 Although trade disputes between Canada and the United States were evident in 2015, they are clearly heightened now.
-This may give the Government of Canada more space to focus on China as an alternative market but the clear risk is that more attention to China creates the appearance that the Government is not focusing enough on its main economic partner.
+This may give the Government of Canada more space to focus on China as an alternative market.
+There is, however, the clear risk is that more attention to China creates the appearance that the Government is not focusing enough on its main economic partner.